 Drawing on robust leadership research and grounded in the challenges that finance professionals face, this course creates a unique blend of learning that combines the latest financial leadership principles with practical advice and support from leaders in the sector.

-After our successful one-day 'taster' version of our Charity Investment Course, we will now be running a full 6-day course beginning in April 2017.
+Our most recent 6-day Charity Investment Course was held May - June 2017.
+The next course will run in Spring 2019.
 The course is intended for Trustees and finance staff with existing investment knowledge or Investment Committee experience.
 They will normally be entrusted with the stewardship of charity investment portfolios with investible assets of £10m or more.
+To register your interest, please use the link above to go to the course page and select the red button on the right hand side of that page.

 These seminars aim to de-mystify the hype, and say why borrowing and social investment may be appropriate for a charity or nonprofit – or equally, why it may not be.
 The seminar will provide the opportunity to learn about social investment and to ask important questions; what opportunities does it bring and what are its barriers?
 Providing answers and stimulating good conversation on how it could be useful.